rmcgranaghan/Flourishing-Commons/library/Library.md

 ## Communities and Organizations
 - [Flourishing Salons](https://ryanmcgranaghan.substack.com/p/an-evening-of-encountering-flourishing).
 Pluralistic conversations and a modern reimagining of the salons of the 17th and 18th centuries.
 Founded and run by Ryan McGranaghan, these are held in cooperation with organizations like the Cultural Programs of the National Academy of Science and are a way to grow a new Community of Practice that operates in the spaces between fields of science, art, engineering, design, culture, public and private life.
 They are the live counerpart to the living, cross-medium, active and asynchronous conversations that characterize a commons.
+- [On Being](https://onbeing.org/).
+On Being is a conversation that has been building for over two decades with wise and graceful lives — across spiritual inquiry and science, social healing and the arts.
 - [Mind & Life Institute](https://www.mindandlife.org/).
 Bridging science and contemplative wisdom to foster insight and inspire action toward flourishing.
 Established after the first Mind and Life Dialogue in 1987, a meeting of three visionaries: Tenzin Gyatso, the 14th Dalai Lama—the spiritual leader of the Tibetan people and a global advocate for compassion; Francisco Varela, a scientist and philosopher; and Adam Engle, a lawyer and entrepreneur.
 - ["Socio-Environmental Knowledge Commons” (SEEKCommons)](https://seekcommons.org/).
 How can Open Science (OS) contribute to the present and future of socio-environmental research?
 Why is this question worth pursuing through a distributed network of STS researchers, OS practitioners, and socio-environmental researchers working with climate-impacted communities?
 The U.S. National Science Foundation “Socio-Environmental Knowledge Commons” (SEEKCommons) project seeks to respond to these questions by promoting the “commons” in science and technology with an emphasis on collaborative socio-environmental research.
 - [Greater Good Science Center ](https://greatergood.berkeley.edu/) The Greater Good Science Center studies the psychology, sociology, and neuroscience of well-being and teaches skills that foster a thriving, resilient, and compassionate society.